Whether an item is collectible or not is really up to the individual

-* Interring of burial wares is possibly a more human continuation of ritual sacrifice customs existing thousands of years ago, when living members belonging to an influential deceased person's household were forced into the tomb with the departed.
+* The custom of interring of burial wares is possibly a more human continuation of ritual sacrifice customs existing more than two thousand years ago; when members (attendants, etc.) belonging to an influential deceased person's household were forced into the tomb with the departed.

-Some Chinese collectors do have their own taboos in view to what they
+Chinese collectors sometimes do have very specific taboos in view to what they

 collect.
-This usually concerns items that relate to their beliefs of faith,
+This sometimes concerns items that relate to their beliefs/faith.

-As a matter of fact, figurines of deities are usually made to go "live" in a ritual, inviting the deity to enter the figurine, before it is used on an altar.
+As a matter of fact, figurines of deities are usually made to go "live" in a Daoist ritual, inviting the deity to enter the figurine, before it is used on an altar.
 Once the use of such a figurine is discontinued, another ritual is required to ask the deity to leave.
-Many daoism believers are afraid that the deity might still be present in an antique figurine, and avoid collecting such figurines.
+Many Daoism believers are afraid that the deity might still be present in an antique figurine, and thus avoid collecting these.

-In the case of censers the assumption is that the censer is imbued with the spirit of those who burned incense in it, when praying.
+In the case of censers the assumption is that the censer is imbued with the spirit of those who burned incense using these, when praying.
 Of course, such concerns do not arise if an item is new.